inomag/inomag/README.md

 Technology enthusiast to the core who likes to explore new challenges and learn new things.
 Android Development, Spring, UI/UX are my particular forte.
 Love working out on aptitude and logical reasoning.

-- *💻 Currently working on a freelancing android project*
+- *💻 Currently working on a freelance android project*
 - *🚀 Practising Data Structures & Algorithms at [LeetCode](https://leetcode.com/inomag/)*
 - *💬 Ask me anything.
 Will try to help as much as I can*
 - *📑 My [Resume](https://drive.google.com/file/d/1TBTDNSRTO5UEBZcKiMbcfRNnVmrOGEHS/view?usp=sharing)*